earthreader/web/README.rst

 - Error code ``circular-refernce``, which is a typo, was renamed to ``circular-reference``.
 - Fixed auto scroll when entry has images.
+- Became to need libearth 0.3.1 or later.

 Version 0.2.1